The Yummy Life

 Make-Ahead Turkey Gravy

-Assemble the ingredients: turkey wings, flour, olive oil, chicken broth, pepper, salt, celery, onions, garlic, fresh sage, thyme, and rosemary.
-(You can use any turkey parts, but wings are usually inexpensive and have a large surface area covered in skin--that makes for good browning and flavor for the gravy.)
+• turkey wings -- You can use any turkey parts, but wings are usually inexpensive and have a large surface area covered in skin--that makes for good browning and flavor for the gravy.
+If you can't find them in your store, ask the butcher if they're available.

 ingredient2